-Janie Blome worked at APH's Director of Field Services, and was recently elected to the AER Executive Director position!
-Blome will serve for two years as president, and two years as past-president on the AER Executive Board of Directors.
+Janie Blome worked at APH's Director of Field Services and was recently elected for the AER Executive Director position!
+Blome will serve for one year as the Executive Director.
 Blome began with APH in 2000.
 Prior to joining APH, she worked for 18 years as a teacher of students who are visually impaired in Arkansas.
 AER, the Association for Education and Rehabilitation of the Blind and Visually Impaired, is the largest professional organization in the field of blindness.
 AER's mission is to support professionals who provide education and rehabilitation services to people with visual impairments.
 Blome said, "I am excited about this opportunity to work with the staff of AER and other professionals in our field to help our organization grow, improve, and move forward."

 Attention Vendors!
 We Listen.
 Vendors will be centrally located at the 2019 conference in the Discovery Room with free coffee available inside the room for optimum foot traffic!
 Vendors also have an opportunity to share information about their organization following the opening speaker and to be awarded for contributing to FAER!

 Vendor Applications are due by September 1, 2019.
 Space and advertising will be on a first come first serve basis.
 Reserve your Space Now!

 Space Fills Up Quick!